wu87988622/ohara/docs/src/user_guide.rst

 course, you can raise a question to us - why we choose the Restful APIs rather than pure Java APIs?
 The answer is - We all hate the other programming language except for the one we are using.
-However, we always need to work with other people who are typing terrible and weired code, and all they want to do is to call your APIs.
+However, we always need to work with other people who are typing terrible and weird code, and all they want to do is to call your APIs.
 In order to save our time from co-working with them, providing the Restful APIs is always to be our solution.
 For another reason, Ohara Configurator is not in charge of